SvOlli/VICEboard/README.md

 =========

-The VICEboard enables you to connect your C64 keyboard (or one from the VIC20) via bluetooth to a PC, Mac or Raspberry Pi.
+The VICEboard enables you to connect your C64 keyboard (or one from the VIC20) via Bluetooth to a PC, Mac or Raspberry Pi.
 It uses the "positional" keyboard mapping as defined by the [VICE emulator](https://vice-emu.sourceforge.io/).
 So you can use this keyboard to get an experience closer to the original machine.
 It is recommended to use it with the SDL version, since the VICEboard offers